rambly/ZeldaClassic-zscript-docs/2.53.2/docs/index.md

 As of 2.53, it is not possible to create your own custom classes.

 # Typing

+(TODO) ! consider splitting this into a new page. something like "language properties"? reference other language manuals like PHP for a good idea of what to call it

 ZScript variables are of the types `int`, `float`, and `bool`.
 As described above, they may also be pointers to objects of the following classes: `ffc`, `item`, `npc`, `lweapon`, and `eweapon`.